Muscle Roller Stick vs Foam Roller: Deep Tissue | 321 STRONG Answers

-- ✓Roller sticks deliver targeted, directed pressure for IT band, calves, and quads
+- &#10003;Roller sticks concentrate pressure into a narrow band — use them for the IT band, calves, shins, and quads

-- ✓The 321 STRONG 5-in-1 Foam Roller Set includes both tools for complete recovery coverage
+- &#10003;The 321 STRONG 5-in-1 Foam Roller Set includes both tools in one kit

 For large muscle groups like the back, glutes, and hamstrings, a foam roller is more effective.
 For targeted relief on linear muscles like the IT band, calves, and quads, a muscle roller stick delivers better deep tissue pressure.
 Neither tool is universally superior.
 The muscle you're working determines which one to pick.